Meet Our Accountability Circle...

 Dave Skene

 Dave Skene is Métis and a citizen of the Métis Nation of Ontario.
-Dave is the Co-Executive Director of White Owl Native Ancestry Association, a community-based Indigenous agency that has been in existence since 1975.
-We endeavour to enhance the lives of Indigenous People in the Wellington, Dufferin, and Kitchener-Waterloo regions.
+Dave is currently involved with Wisahkotewinowak.
+An urban Indigenous garden collective in the Waterloo-Wellington region.
 Dave has worked as a grass-roots education innovator for over 30 years and has led numerous teams of Canadian youth on international volunteer and education projects.
 He has taught justice and community development from an Indigenous perspective across Canada and Internationally.
 Dave’s current focus is on issues of Urban Indigenous food and land sovereignty, Indigenous agricultural practices, and land-based education.